Dance World Cup – 2025 Rules – Updated September 2024

 Please note pointe shoes are compulsory for girls in KDPDD.

-23.4 Only 10 – 12 year olds can enter KSB and KSBR.
+22.4 Only 10 – 12 year olds can enter KSB and KSBR.
 13 year olds are not permitted to enter KSB or KSBR.

 PLEASE NOTE THAT THERE IS NOT A CLASS FOR 13 YEAR OLDS AND OVER TO DANCE A REPERTOIRE IN SOFT SHOE.
 A 13 YEAR OLD AND ABOVE DANCING REPERTOIRE MUST PERFORM ON POINTE AT DWC.

-23.5 If dancers aged 12 – 13 years wear pointe shoes in a duet/trio, quartet, small or large group dance, then the entry must be entered into the relevant JUNIOR CLASS.
-Only dancers aged 12 and 13 years old and upwards can wear pointe shoes in junior or senior small or large groups.
+22.5 If dancers aged 12 – 13 years wear pointe shoes in a duet/trio, quartet, small or large group dance, then the entry must be entered into the relevant JUNIOR CLASS.

 NO ONE UNDER THE AGE OF 12 IS ALLOWED TO WEAR POINTE SHOES AT DWC.

-23.6 It is not a requirement for all junior or senior dancers to perform on pointe in small or large groups, except in designated pointe classes.
+22.6 It is not a requirement for all junior or senior dancers to perform on pointe in small or large groups, except in designated pointe classes.

-24. INSURANCE
+23. INSURANCE

-24.2 It is the dance school’s responsibility to take out their own insurance(s) for their school to attend DWC Finals.
+23.2 It is the dance school’s responsibility to take out their own insurance(s) for their school to attend DWC Finals.

-25. TRAVEL AND ACCOMMODATION
+24. TRAVEL AND ACCOMMODATION

-25.1 DWC is not responsible for any travel and accommodation costs in relation to the DWC Finals.
+24.1 DWC is not responsible for any travel and accommodation costs in relation to the DWC Finals.

-25.2 DWC cannot assist in the organisation of any visa applications, it is the responsibility of the dance school/parent to arrange these if needed
+24.2 DWC cannot assist in the organisation of any visa applications, it is the responsibility of the dance school/parent to arrange these if needed

-25.3 DWC shall not be liable to any parent or other members, teachers, students competitors or any other party (a Third Party) for any loss that may suffer as a result of the occurrence of an event or a series of events (including but not limited to Acts of God, Government intervention or advise against organsied social gatherings or the undertaking of sporting events, political unrest, war or threat of war, riots, civil strife, closure of airports or ports, natural disasters, fire epidemic or pandemic) which results in:
+24.3 DWC shall not be liable to any parent or other members, teachers, students competitors or any other party (a Third Party) for any loss that may suffer as a result of the occurrence of an event or a series of events (including but not limited to Acts of God, Government intervention or advise against organised social gatherings or the undertaking of sporting events, political unrest, war or threat of war, riots, civil strife, closure of airports or ports, natural disasters, fire epidemic or pandemic) which results in:

-a) the Third Party being unable or unwilling to travel to and or attend the event; or
+24.3.a the Third Party being unable or unwilling to travel to and or attend the event; or

-b) the event having to be postponed or cancelled by DWC; or
+24.3.b the event having to be postponed or cancelled by DWC; or

-c) the hosting of the event by DWC being rendered impossible, impractical or illegal.
+24.3.c the hosting of the event by DWC being rendered impossible, impractical or illegal.

-26. REFUNDS AND CANCELLATIONS
+25. REFUNDS AND CANCELLATIONS

-26.1 There will be no cash refunds made to dance schools for a cancellation of an entry, for any other reason other than a medical reason or personal circumstances (ie: family bereavement or similar).
+25.1 There will be no cash refunds made to dance schools for a cancellation of an entry, for any other reason other than a medical reason or personal circumstances (ie: family bereavement or similar).
 By making a purchase with DWC, you are confirming that you have read and understood our no cash refunds policy.

-26.2 In the event that a dancer cannot compete either for a medical reason or for a personal circumstance (ie: family bereavement), a request for a cash refund of entry fees will be considered on presentation of such supporting evidence as DWC may at their discretion request
+25.2 In the event that a dancer cannot compete either for a medical reason or for a personal circumstance (ie: family bereavement), a request for a cash refund of entry fees will be considered on presentation of such supporting evidence as DWC may at their discretion request

-27. GENRE SPECIFIC RULES
+26. GENRE SPECIFIC RULES

-27.1 BALLET
+26.1 BALLET

-27.1.a The solo ballet classes are as follows:
+26.1.a The solo ballet classes are as follows:

 Class Code Class Title Age Shoes Permitted *(C) = Compulsory Style Other